Autism is characterized primarily by social and behavioral challenges, including:

 - You use flat, monotone, or robotic speaking patterns that don’t communicate what you’re feeling.

-- You inventing your own descriptive words and phrases.
+- You invent your own descriptive words and phrases.

 - Understanding figures of speech and turns of phrase (like “The early bird catches the worm” or “Don’t look a gift horse in the mouth”) is difficult.